-Outreach Efforts/ Programs: Both at Johns Hopkins University and the University of Miami, I have actively promoted library resources and services to students and faculty.
+Outreach Activities and Programs: At all three institutions, I actively promoted library resources and services to students and faculty.

 Emory Libraries: At Emory Libraries, I worked with Erica Bruchko (US History and African American Librarian) to develop and co-teach course-integrated Historical Research Design Sessions for the History Honors Seminar.
 We both created a research guide and developed in-class activities that are available at http://guides.main.library.emory.edu/histhonors.
 We designed a Research Plan Workbook available at https://guides.libraries.emory.edu/c.php?g=50237&p=5131490.
 I also taught individual course-integrated sessions for students and offered library tours for prospective graduate students in both the History and Philosophy Departments.

 Johns Hopkins University: At JHU, I taught several sessions, most of which were classes, and a few included orientations, workshops, and outreach events.
 As a curator and subject librarian, I helped students learn effective research skills.
 I established a fruitful collaboration with history faculty teaching HIS 193: The Undergraduate Seminar in History, which was a two-semester sequence required for history majors that introduced students to the theory and practice of history.
 As a result of my partnership with faculty, both the library database and rare books sessions were integrated as required parts of the research training provided for the students.
 They also scheduled follow-up appointments with me for in-depth research consultations on their research topics.